-The Group was established to further the firm's commitment to diversity by fostering the inclusion and development of its attorneys of color.
-The Group conducts quarterly meetings and holds special events that provide attorneys of color the opportunity to connect with each other, share experiences and establish mentoring relationships.
-The Group also hosts events featuring outside speakers on topics related to diversity in the legal profession and beyond.
+The RMF was established to further the firm's commitment to diversity by fostering the inclusion and development of its attorneys of color.
+The RMF conducts quarterly meetings and holds special events that provide attorneys of color the opportunity to connect with each other, share experiences and establish mentoring relationships.
+The RMF also hosts events featuring outside speakers on topics related to diversity in the legal profession and beyond.

-To enhance professional development, the AOC Group sponsors the Full Circle Mentoring Program, which brings senior and junior attorneys together, and the Advocacy Mentoring Program, which helps junior attorneys develop skills and strategies to facilitate their career development.
+To enhance professional development, the RMF sponsors the RMF Mentoring Cirlces, which brings senior and junior attorneys together, and the Advocacy Mentoring Program, which helps junior attorneys develop skills and strategies to facilitate their career development.

 The Lesbian/Gay/Bisexual/Transgender/Lawyers (LGBT) Forum

 The LGBT Forum is active in welcoming LGBT attorneys to the firm and providing ongoing coordination and support regarding issues important to the LGBT community.
 The LGBT Forum sponsors events throughout the year, including events and receptions that feature speakers on current legal topics that affect the LGBT community.